50+ Tips to Limit Screen Time Without Conflict

 11. Schedule social media blackout days to limit screen time

 Justin Lavelle, Chief Communications Officer for BeenVerified

 Not setting limits on technology usage is a big mistake.
-Many parents believe if kids are participating in age-appropriate technology, everything is fine.
-Studies show that some kids may have a propensity to become tech addicts.
+Many parents believe if kids are participating in age-appropriate technology and high-quality programming, everything is fine.
+Studies show that some kids may have a propensity to tech addiction.
 Kids who partake in too much tech time tend to be anxious, have a hard time making and keeping friends, and can develop low self-esteem.
-It is essential to set hours and schedule blackout days to keep kids involved in real-life activities and relationships.
+It is essential to set hours and schedule blackout days to keep kids involved in real-life activities and relationships away from technology.

 To help limit screen time, consider downloading an app that limits their online usage.
 It will disable their device when their time is up.
 You can also block websites you don’t want to be made available to your kids.
 Parents should own the passwords for each device and change them regularly, even daily if feasible.
 Only give your kids the password once chores and homework are complete.
 It’s also important that parents model the behavior they are expecting from their kids.
 If kids see their parents on their phones or iPads all the time, they will expect to do the same.

 12. Instill healthy screen time habits by modeling positive behaviors

 Because of the nature of technology today and its integral role in a child's life, it's no longer sustainable to create arbitrary time limits for screen use.
 It's more important to instill healthy habits for screen time.